Associate a Relevance Generative Answering (RGA) model with a query pipeline

 NoteAn RGA model must be associated with a

-Query is not empty
+Query is not emptycondition. -

-Click Associate Model.
+Click Associate model.

 Edit an RGA model association